 Artist Biography

 Mollie McKinley is an interdisciplinary artist based in the Hudson Valley.
 She uses photography, light, glass, and sculpture to materialize the ethereal and visceral aspects of nature consciousness.
+Her lens-based work in particular translates ecological and bodily imaging processes into sculptural photographic objects.
 McKinley’s work has been shown at Turley Gallery, Asya Geisberg Gallery, Roundabouts Now, Fridman Gallery, The Contemporary Jewish Museum, NADA Foreland, Pioneer Works, UrbanGlass, Independent Curators International, The Samuel Dorsky Museum at SUNY New Paltz, The Museum of Arts and Design, Anthology Film Archives, and many others.
-She is a contributor to How-To Kit, published by the Walker Art Center in collaboration with the Dia Art Foundation, and her critical art writing is featured in Peer Review Vol. 3.
-She was awarded an Arts & Culture Grant from the New York State Legislature for her 2025 project Gloop Entity, administered by Arts Mid-Hudson, and is the recipient of the 2025 BigCi International Environmental Art Award (Bilpin, NSW, Australia), where she will undertake a site-specific project in Wollemi National Park in spring 2026.
-She has been awarded fellowships and residencies at Wheaton Arts (fellowship in glass), Light Work, The Marble House Project, and Normalize Talking to the Dead: Cultivation of Communication with the Unseen.
+She is a contributor to How-To Kit, published by the Walker Art Center in collaboration with the Dia Art Foundation, and her art writing is featured in Peer Review Vol. 3.
+She was awarded an Arts & Culture Grant from the New York State Legislature for her 2025 project Gloop Entity, administered by Arts Mid-Hudson.
+She is the recipient of the BigCi International Environmental Art Award (Bilpin, NSW, Australia), where she completed four weeks of ecological and photographic research on ancient cave erosions and climate-resilient hanging swamps in Wollemi National Park in spring 2026.
+The project’s first photograph sculpture, Primodial Goblet, was presented to the public installed in the bush.
+She has been awarded fellowships and residencies at Light Work, The Marble House Project, Wheaton Arts (fellowship in glass), and Normalize Talking to the Dead in Lily Dale, New York.
 McKinley holds a BA in photography from Bard College, and an MFA in sculpture/dimensional studies from Alfred University.

 Land Acknowledgement